J-1 Visa Education Counselor Jobs

 Clarify whether your role triggers the two-year rule

 Specialist and some Trainee placements funded by your home government or involving skills in short supply at home carry a two-year home-residency requirement after the program ends.
-Confirm this with your designated sponsor before signing an offer, since it affects any future H-1B or green card plans.
+Confirm this with your designated sponsor before signing an offer, since it affects any future H-1B visa or green card plans.

 Get the training plan signed before your start date